 - How do the Guarantee Schemes apply to companies being part of a group?
 Among others, questions may arise as to whether the company can fall within the SME definition and/or whether the realised and expected revenue loss should be calculated on a consolidated or non-consolidated basis. - How do the Guarantee Schemes apply to secured debt?
-How will a new loan or credit facility with state guarantee fit within the capital structure of companies that have multiple layers of secured and/ or unsecured existing debt?
+How will a new loan or credit facility with state quarantee fit within the capital structure of companies that have multiple layers of secured and/ or unsecured existing debt?
 While the form of state guarantee policies provide some "rules" for sharing of security as between the Lender as beneficiary and Vækstfonden as quarantor, the Guarantee Schemes do not regulate the relationship vis-à-vis other creditors of the company nor can Vækstfonden be expected to sign up to any existing or new intercreditor arrangements.
-Careful analysis will be required on a case-by-case basis to ensure that a new loan or credit facility with state quarantee fits within the company's existing capital structure, including that any requisite waivers or consents are received from existing creditors to avoid a potential breach of the terms of the company's existing financing. - · Once issued, can the term of the state quarantee be shortened or extended?
+Careful analysis will be required on a case-by-case basis to ensure that a new loan or credit facility with state guarantee fits within the company's existing capital structure, including that any requisite waivers or consents are received from existing creditors to avoid a potential breach of the terms of the company's existing financing. - Once issued, can the term of the state guarantee be shortened or extended?
 How will prepayments and/or cancellations of the loan or credit facility affect the guarantee amount covered by the state guarantee?
-Recent updates to the form of state quarantee policy have clarified that the state guarantee may be cancelled, in whole or in part, by the Lender at any time so as to avoid payment of future instalments of the guarantee premium.
-In case of a partial cancellation, it is, however, a condition that the cancellation is with respect to minimum 25% of the guaranteed amount after the time when the cancellation is to take effect.
-Any subsequent extension of the term of the state guarantee will be subject to dialogue with - and express consent from - Vækstfonden.
-If granted, any such extension may have implications for the fees payable if the term of the state guarantee is extended from less than four years to four years or more (please see section 4 above).
+Recent updates to the form of state guarantee policy have clarified that the state guarantee may be cancelled, in whole or in part, by the Lender at any time so as to avoid payment of future instalments of the guarantee premium.
+In case of a partial cancellation, it is, however, a condition that the cancellation is with respect to minimum 25% of the guaranteed amount after the